This article was published in Oceanographic Magazine on the 3rd of March 2020.

 The boat is silent as we sail out to sea in the early morning.
 No humming motors, no noise pollution – just the sound of the breaking waves and the brisk winds hitting the boat.
 I find myself at peace on board, as the innovative hybrid-electric ship Brim Explorer commences its search for orcas and humpback whales.
 Custom built for polar water exploration, its mission is to discover the awe-inspiring coast of Arctic Norway without causing harm to nature.
 By utilising green technology, its primary focus is to create experiences that bring us closer to the ocean through sustainable tourism.
 It is one of the first sightseeing vessels in the world the is able to operate for an entire day on electric power.
 Thereby, tourists can embark on an ocean excursion without imposing additional stress to whales and their habitat.

-Witnessing firsthand as orcas and humpbacks approach the boat with fearless curiosity is a primary indicator that hybrid-electric vessels are important for the future of whale watching tourism.
+I witnessed firsthand as orcas and humpbacks approached the boat with fearless curiosity.
+This is a primary indicator that hybrid-electric vessels are important for the future of whale watching tourism and when photographing whales.
 While these pioneering developments are already in place, the spirit of innovation continues to prevail.
 Through continuous improvements, a further reduction of the impact on the environment is already in the works.
 Future innovations include solar panel integration, development of renewable energy stations, and the rebuilding of existing vessels to run on a combination of biofuel (produced from organic waste), liquefied natural gas and large battery packs.